 As a further example, an excerpt from the Corelli's sonata op.
-V is considered (Fig. 3.26).
-Figures 3.27, 3.28, show the energy envelope and the pitch contour of the original neutral, heavy and soft performances (violin solo).
-The model is used to obtain a smooth transition from heavy to soft (dashed trajectory in Fig. 3.24) by applying the appropriate transformations on the sinusoidal representation of the neutral version.
-The result of this transformation is shown in Fig. 3.29.
+V is considered (Fig. 7.26).
+Figures 7.28(a), 7.27, show the energy envelope and the pitch contour of the original neutral, heavy and soft performances (violin solo).
+The model is used to obtain a smooth transition from heavy to soft (dashed trajectory in Fig. 7.24) by applying the appropriate transformations on the sinusoidal representation of the neutral version.
+The result of this transformation is shown in Fig. 7.28(b).
 It can be noticed that the energy envelope changes from high to low values, according to the original performances (heavy and soft).
 The pitch contour shows the different behavior of the IOI parameter: the soft performance (k = 1.03) is played faster than heavy performance (k = 1.16).
 This behaviour is preserved in our synthesis example.

-We developed an application, released as an applet, for the fruition of fairy-tales in a remote multimedia environment.
-In these kinds of applications, an expressive identity can be assigned to each character in the tale and to the different multimedia objects of the virtual environment (fig. 3.30).
+We developed an application Once upon a time, released as an applet, for the fruition of fairytales in a remote multimedia environment.
+In these kinds of applications, an expressive identity can be assigned to each character in the tale and to the different multimedia objects of the virtual environment (fig. 7.29).
 Starting from the storyboard of the tale, the different expressive intentions are located in a control spaces defined for the specific contexts of the tale.
 By suitable interpolation of the expressive parameters, the expressive content of audio is gradually modified in real time with respect to the position and movements of the mouse pointer, using the model describe above.